gjpelletier/delta_method/README.md

 )

 # -----
-# ----- Make scaled kdeplot with overlay of nonlinear regression results plotted ----
+# ----- Use kde_contour for bivariate KDE contour plot, and overlay it with the regression results ----
 # -----
 fig, ax = plt.subplots(figsize=(10, 6))
 num_levels=21